btcpayserver/btcpayserver-docker/contrib/FastSync/README.md

-keybase pgp sign -i YOU.utxo-sets -c -t -o sigs/YOU.utxo-sets.asc rm YOU.utxo-sets git add sigs/YOU.utxo-sets.asc git commit -m "Add YOU utxo-set signature" -all
+keybase pgp sign -i YOU.utxo-sets -c -t -o sigs/YOU.utxo-sets.asc rm YOU.utxo-sets git add sigs/YOU.utxo-sets.asc git commit -m "Add YOU utxo-set signature" --all
 ```
 And make a pull request to `btcpayserver-docker` repository.